RyFiction/casino-reboot/README.md

 https://github.com/RyFiction/DLCiplLoader

+Installation instuctions:

+1. Install DLCiplLoader

+Drag and drop into the [Casino Reboot] folder.

-1. Add Item Images
+2. Add inventory Images

 Navigate to the following directory in your server files: resources\[qb]\qb-inventory\html\images

 Copy the provided PNG files and paste them into the images folder.

-2. Add Casino Items
+3. Add Casino Items

 Open the items.lua file in the following directory: resources\[qb]\qb-core\shared\items.lua